 Alternative Private Loans

 Alternative loans are loans from a lending institution; they are not a part of the federal government guaranteed loan programs.
-Alternative loans are more expensive than federal government loans and should only be used when all other options have been exhausted.
+Alternative loans are typically more expensive than federal government loans and should only be used when all other options have been exhausted.

-It is important for you to check with the New College Office of Financial Aid for all federal loan programs and possibilities before you borrow from an alternative loan program.
+It is important for you to check with the Financial Aid staff for all federal loan programs and possibilities before you borrow from an alternative loan program.
 Most alternative loans require a good credit history and/or a credit worthy co-signer.
 An alternative loan is not based on need, but it cannot exceed the difference between the cost of attendance and all other financial aid for the academic year.
 If you need an alternative loan, choose the loan that best meets your needs and remember - borrow only what you need!

 Items to remember when applying for an alternative loan: